Skip to main content

 Common types of financial crimes include:

-• Insider Trading: Exploiting confidential information for financial gain
+• Insider Trading: Exploiting confidential or non-public information for financial gain.

-• Bribery and Corruption: Influencing decisions for unfair advantages
+• Bribery and Corruption: Influencing decisions or outcomes in exchange for improper advantage.

 Fenergo offers a powerful suite of solutions designed to help financial institutions streamline compliance and risk management processes.
 From advanced risk assessment tools that proactively identify vulnerabilities to real-time monitoring systems that swiftly detect and respond to suspicious activities.